 We will also hold information we collect about you from other sources.
-This includes information about the following.
+This includes information about the following:

-- How you are using our branches, telephone services, websites or apps - Your interactions with us (for example, through social media) - Your digital devices when we carry out checks designed to confirm where you live.
-These checks include identifying the IP address your device is connected to, your use of our website and apps, the type of device you use, the operating system and screen resolution, and the way you interact with us. - The way you use your account, including information about payments you make or receive, such as the date, amount, currency, and the details of who you make payments to or receive payments from (for example, retailers or other people) - Whether you have used, or made claims under, any of the products and services that you have taken out with your business account - Any other accounts or products you have with us or other providers
+- How you are using our branches, telephone services, websites or apps - Your interactions with us (for example, through social media) - Your digital devices, when we carry out checks designed to confirm where you live.
+These checks include identifying the IP address your device is connected to, your use of our website and apps, the type of device you use, the operating system and screen resolution, and the way you interact with us - The way you use your accounts, including information about payments you make or receive, such as the date, amount, currency, and the details of who you make payments to or receive payments from (for example, retailers or other people) - Whether you have used, or made claims under, any of the products and services that you have taken out with your current account (for example, travel, phone and gadget insurance) - Any other accounts or products you have with us or other providers, or any business you own or are associated with.